apache/trafficcontrol/docs/source/glossary.rst

 	Region
 	Regions
-		A group of :term:`Physical Location`\ s.
+		A group of :term:`Physical Locations`.

 	reverse proxy
 	reverse proxies
 		A :dfn:`reverse proxy` acts on behalf of the :term:`origin server` such that the client is (potentially) unaware it is not communicating directly with the :term:`origin`.
-All Edge-tier :term:`cache server`\ s in a Traffic Control CDN are :dfn:`reverse proxies`.
+All Edge-tier :term:`cache servers` in a Traffic Control CDN are :dfn:`reverse proxies`.
 To the end user a Traffic Control-based CDN appears as a :dfn:`reverse proxy` since it retrieves content from the :term:`origin server`, acting on behalf of that :term:`origin server`.
 The client requests a URL that has a hostname which resolves to the :dfn:`reverse proxy`'s IP address and, in compliance with the HTTP 1.1 specification (:rfc:`2616`), the client sends a ``Host:`` header to the :dfn:`reverse proxy` that matches the hostname in the URL.
 The proxy looks up this hostname in a list of mappings to find the :term:`origin` hostname; if the hostname of the ``Host:`` header is not found in the list, the proxy will send an error (usually either ``404 Not Found`` or ``503 Service Unavailable`` as appropriate) to the client.
 If the supplied hostname is found in this list of mappings, the proxy checks its cache, and when the content is not already present, connects to the :term:`origin` to which the requested ``Host:`` maps requests the path of the original URL, providing the :term:`origin` hostname in the ``Host`` header.
 The proxy then stores the URL in its cache and serves the contents to the client.
 When there are subsequent requests for the same URL, a caching proxy serves the content out of its cache - provided :ref:`cache-revalidation` are satisfied - thereby reducing latency and network traffic.

 		.. seealso:: `The Apache Traffic Server documentation on reverse proxy <https://docs.trafficserver.apache.org/en/latest/admin/reverse-proxy-http-redirects.en.html#http-reverse-proxy>`_.

-		To insert a :dfn:`reverse proxy` into a typical HTTP 1.1 request and response flow, the :dfn:`reverse proxy` needs to be told where the :term:`origin server` can be reached (and which :term:`origin` to use for a given request when it's configured to proxy requests for multiple :term:`origin`\ s).
+		To insert a :dfn:`reverse proxy` into a typical HTTP 1.1 request and response flow, the :dfn:`reverse proxy` needs to be told where the :term:`origin server` can be reached (and which :term:`origin` to use for a given request when it's configured to proxy requests for multiple :term:`origins`).
 In :abbr:`ATS (Apache Traffic Server)` this is handled by adding rules to `the remap.config configuration file <https://docs.trafficserver.apache.org/en/latest/admin-guide/files/remap.config.en.html>`_.
 The content owner must inform the clients, by updating the URL, to receive the content from the cache and not from the :term:`origin server` directly.
 For example, clients might be instructed to request content from ``http://www-origin-cache.cdn.com`` which points to a :dfn:`reverse proxy` for the actual :term:`origin` located at ``http://www.origin.com``.

 		Now, if the client requests ``/foo/bar/fun.html`` from the :dfn:`reverse proxy` the sequence of events is as follows. is given the URL ``http://www-origin-cache.cdn.com/foo/bar/fun.html`` (note the different hostname) and when attempting to obtain that URL, the following occurs: